 We may earn money or products from the companies mentioned in this post.

 That’s all it takes.
 A half-second pause to ponder the possibilities allows just enough time for the tiny seed of an idea to sprout.
-Taking a quick moment to capture that idea in some physical way transforms that passing thought into a tangible building-block of creative work, turning the fleeting nature of an idea into something of consequence.
+Taking a quick moment to capture that idea in some physical way transforms that passing thought into a tangible building-block of creative work.
+And, turn the fleeting nature of an idea into something of consequence.

-Of course, all of this grows exponentially more difficult when your hands are plunged into soapy dish-water as rascally toddlers unravel your kitchen drawers and cupboards.
+Of course, all of this grows exponentially more difficult when your hands are plunged into soapy dish-water.
+Or, as rascally toddlers unravel your kitchen drawers and cupboards.

 Notice I said, “more difficult” but not “impossible”.